exercism/haskell/exercises/practice/collatz-conjecture/.approaches/recursion/content.md

 ## In this approach

 First, we compare the input with `1`.
-If it is less than `1` the input is invalid and we return `Nothing`.
+If it is less than `1` then the input is invalid and we return `Nothing`.
 If it is exactly `1`, then the number of steps it takes to reach `1` is zero &ndash; because we're already there &ndash; so we return `Just 0`.

 If the input is greater than `1`, it'll take at least one step to get to `1`.